The Gilded Age

 How to watch The Gilded Age in the UK

-Sky Atlantic will continue to air upcoming seasons of much-loved HBO shows that have previously aired on Sky, including House of the Dragon, The Last of Us and The White Lotus alongside homegrown Sky Originals and exclusive Peacock Originals straight from the US.
+Sky Atlantic will continue to air upcoming seasons of much-loved HBO shows that have previously aired on Sky, such as House of the Dragon, The Last of Us and The White Lotus, alongside homegrown Sky Originals and exclusive Peacock Originals straight from the US.

-For more information on how Sky TV is getting even better – click here!
+For more information on everything Sky has to offer – click here!

 And what about NOW subscribers?

-This March, existing NOW Entertainment customers will get HBO Max Basic with Ads included in their membership at no extra cost and fully integrated into the NOW platform, bringing even more must-see series from HBO Max alongside Sky Originals and exclusive US shows.
-HBO Max Basic with Ads will drop into your membership automatically, so you don’t need to do a thing.
+NOW Entertainment & HBO Max customers get HBO Max Basic with Ads included in their membership, bringing even more must-see series from HBO Max alongside Sky Originals and exclusive US shows.
+To check which NOW membership you have, simply visit ‘My account’ online or in your NOW app.